Tungtwister/CS-161L/Lab7/README.md

 ==========================================================
 REMARKS

-(a) My simluation works against most test cases provided
+(a) My simulation passes all the test cases
+(b) Solving Test Case 12 was a little unusual

 ==========================================================
 BUGS IF ANY

-(a) My simulation is unable to handle certain cases involving negative values.
-If the test case involves both a negative and positive, it will result in an error in some cases.
+(a) No known bugs

 ==========================================================